react4j/react4j/docs/compared_to_react.md

 to schedule the component for re-rendering.
 If this method is invoked it will skip the `shouldComponentUpdate()` method.
 It is not an uncommon pattern for a component to schedule a re-render by invoking `setState({})` if you still want the component to call `shouldComponentUpdate()` lifecycle method.
-To unify these two mechanisms for scheduling a render, React4j decided to define the method to {@api_url: scheduleRender(boolean force)::core.Component::scheduleRender(boolean)}.
+To unify these two mechanisms for scheduling a render, React4j decided to define the method to {@api_url: scheduleRender(boolean force)::Component::scheduleRender(boolean)}.
 If you pass `force = true` then `forceUpdate()` will be invoked on the underlying react component otherwise `setState({})` will be invoked.
 In both React and React4j, explicitly scheduling a re-render should be avoided but if you need to do it you can.